Last updated February 21st, 2025

 Sweet Potatoes

-We love sweet potatoes, so you can find plenty of recipes on our blog to help use these up when you have extra on hand!
-If you made too big a batch of baked or mashed sweet potatoes, use the leftovers in our Sweet Potato White Chocolate Chip Cookies.
-Or, if you have an extra sweet potato or two lying around, meal prep a batch of our Sweet Potato Black Bean Chili for easy lunches and store it in the fridge or freezer.
+We love sweet potatoes, so you can find plenty of recipes on our blog to help use these up when you have extra on hand.
+If you made too big a batch of baked or mashed sweet potatoes, use the leftovers to make Sweet Potato White Chocolate Chip Cookies.
+Or, if you have an extra sweet potato or two lying around, meal prep a batch of Sweet Potato Black Bean Chili for easy lunches and store it in the fridge or freezer.
+(Side note: these Souper Cubes are our favorite containers for storing prepped food or leftover ingredients in the freezer!)

 Sometimes food inevitably goes bad and there’s nothing we can do about it… right?